Distributionally Robust Learning with Stable Adversarial Training: Related Work

 Compared with domain adaptation, domain generalization techniques do not require the availability of target domain data and become more and more popular these years due to its practicability.
 Different from domain adaptation, domain generalization methods propose to learn a domain-invariant classifier with multiple training domains.
 Muandet et al. \cite{DBLP:conf/icml/MuandetBS13} propose a kernel-based optimization algorithm to learn an invariant latent space of data across training domains.
 Through the lens of causality\cite{2015Causal,DBLP:journals/jmlr/Rojas-CarullaST18}, M. Arjovsky et al. \cite{arjovsky2019invariant} propose Invariant Risk Minimization to learn invariant representation with theoretical guarantee of the optimality of out-of-distribution generalization, which gains the most attention recently.
-However, the performance of these methods is highly dependent on the diversity of training domains.
+Also, stable learning methods \cite{kuang2018stable, shen2019stable, cui2022stable} propose to decorrelate the covariates via sample reweighting to estimate the real causal effects, which enhances the stability under distributional shifts.
+However, they only deal with the covariate shift problem and do not apply to other kinds of distributional shifts (e.g. concept shifts brought by anti-causal variables).